Standardly embedded train tracks and pseudo-Anosov maps with minimum expansion factor: Introduction

 To any non-negative square integer matrix $M \geq 0$, one can associate a directed graph, or \textit{digraph}, $\Gamma$ where each vertex corresponds to a row (or column) of $M$, and the number of directed edges counted with multiplicity from one vertex to another equals the corresponding $(\mathrm{row},\mathrm{column})$ entry of $M$.
 The matrix $M$ is \textit{Perron-Frobenius} if it has the property that $M^n > 0$ for large enough $n$.
 This translates to the condition that $\Gamma$ is \textit{strongly connected}, i.e. any ordered pair of vertices can be connected by a directed edge path, and \textit{aperiodic}, i.e. the greatest common divisor of the lengths of directed cycles is $1$.

 The characteristic polynomial $\theta_\Gamma$ of $\Gamma$ is defined to be the characteristic polynomial of $M$.
 We say that a polynomial is \textit{reciprocal} if the set of roots (counted with multiplicities) is closed under inverses.
-This is equivalent to the polynomial being palindromic, that is, the list of its coefficients forms a palindrome.
+This is equivalent to the polynomial being palindromic, that is, the list of its coefficients forms a palindrome, up to a sign.

 \begin{thm}[McMullen \cite{McM15}] Let $\Gamma$ be a Perron-Frobenius digraph of rank $K \geq 3$ with reciprocal characteristic polynomial $\theta_\Gamma$.
 Then

 for $K$ even, and

 for $K$ odd. \end{thm}